 - possess a positive attitude toward and derive enjoyment from studying and applying mathematics.

 Oregon Preliminary Teaching Licensure in Mathematics

-A student majoring in Mathematics must also complete a Secondary Education major with Licensure.
+Students who are also seeking an Oregon Preliminary Teaching License must also complete a Secondary Education major with Licensure.
 In order to complete the Secondary Education major with Licensure, students should begin taking education courses no later than their sophomore year.
 The student must be advised by faculty in both majors.